utaresearch/claimbuster-spotter/README.md

 # Adversarial Claim Spotting
 This is an application of techniques described in [*Adversarial Training Methods for Semi-Supervised Text Classification*](https://arxiv.org/abs/1605.07725) for the purpose of determining whether a given claim is a) factual and b) worthy of fact checking.

+WARNING!
+This documentation is deprecated.
+Updates are coming soon.

 ## Requirements

 * Python >= 3.0